 the 5 c's of a healthy river

 Most aquatic invertebrates will live the majority of their life time in the water and only emerge as terrestrial adults.
-There are two types of life cycles that an invertebrate will go through as it grows:
+There are two types of life cycles that an invertebrate will go through as it grows, complete and incomplete metamorphosis.

 Complete metamorphosis has 4 distinct phases in which the organism does not resemble its previous form.

 1. Eggs are deposited in the water and hatch into larvae.